McKeeAtx/es6-generator-profiler/README.md

 ![VisualVM](images/visualvm.png?raw=true)

-The purpose of `profile` is to provide the same level of visibility for Sagas within the timeline of a performance profiler.
+The purpose of `profile` is to unify the mental model of a Saga with the way it is displayed in the timeline of a profiler: In both cases, it should appear as continuous thread of execution.

 ## Alternatives